Saffith/PICO8-WTK/README.md

 `widget.visible`

-If false, the widget is not drawn and receives no input.
+If false, the widget and its children are not drawn and receive no input.

 `widget.name`